|

 HRSA

-maintained by CDC, with two or three letter abbreviations to
+Table 0227 is maintained by the CDC.
+The table uses two or three letter

 CDC,